Felicia Pocket Dress in Grey

 WFTO is an internationally recognised organisation that aims to improve the livelihoods of disadvantaged producers, by linking and promoting Fair Trade organisations and speaking out for greater justice in World Trade.
 WFTO members take part in regular reviews to ensure that they meet WFTO standards.

 Like all WFTO members, Fair Trade is at the heart of People Tree's mission and we make sure that we comply with the 10 standards of Fair Trade.

 In addition, most of People Tree's organic cotton carries the FAIRTRADE Mark.
 This guarantees small scale cotton farmers in developing countries receive a fair and stable price and an additional premium which gives them the opportunity to develop their communities.

 A few of our organic cotton items do not carry this mark because they are made with a high quality cotton fibre, which is not yet grown by an approved producer in India.
 People Tree is initiating new organic Fairtrade cotton projects in Bangladesh, so that so that in future our handwoven cotton can carry the FAIRTRADE mark.

 People Tree has promoted organic cotton farming for over ten years, and all our organic fibre is certified in India by Control Union (an international Dutch based organic certification body).

 We have been working hard to get our organic cotton clothing certified by the Soil Association too.
 This guarantees that our manufacturing processes also meets Global Organic Textile Standards.
-So, if you see the mark beside the colour of the garment on our site, you can be assured that every step of the production process, from sowing the cotton seeds to shipping a t-Shirt to your doorstep, has been carefully inspected to ensure organic standards.
+So, if you see the mark beside the colour of the garment on our site, you can be assured that every step of the production process, from sewing the cotton seeds to shipping a t-shirt to your doorstep, has been carefully inspected to ensure organic standards.